CASA-Goes-Lab/PSU-MDESops/README.md

 ## Documentation

+The documentation for this project is hosted at [MDESops.github.io](https://MDESops.github.io) .
 Documentation for most functions are provided as docstings in the code.
 Additional documentation is managed by sphinx.
 To enable this run the command `poetry install --extras docs`.
 The documentation can then be built with the commands